Kafoor-A/Trainalyze/README.md

 }

 📊 Future Enhancements
--🧠 Add pose estimation using MediaPipe
+ - 🧠 Add pose estimation using MediaPipe
--📱 Mobile app interface for trainers and users
+ - 📱 Mobile app interface for trainers and users
--📤 Export workout history as PDF reports
+ - 📤 Export workout history as PDF reports
--☁️ Integration with Google Fit / Apple Health
+ - ☁️ Integration with Google Fit / Apple Health
--📈 Advanced analytics dashboard using Plotly or Dash
+ - 📈 Advanced analytics dashboard using Plotly or Dash

 🧑‍💻 Developed With
--Python for backend logic and AI integration
+ - Python for backend logic and AI integration
--YOLOv8 + OpenCV for computer vision
+ - YOLOv8 + OpenCV for computer vision
--Firebase for cloud database and analytics
+ - Firebase for cloud database and analytics
--Flask for lightweight web server
+ - Flask for lightweight web server
--ESP32 for sensor-based data input
+ - ESP32 for sensor-based data input

 🏁 Quick Start